 - Medication dose

 - Prescription number

-Whose responsibility is it to pre-certify my upcoming procedure?
+Who is responsible to pre-certify my upcoming procedure?

 Please provide this information to the scheduler if any hospitalization or tests are ordered.
-The physician and his staff will make every effort to assist you in fulfilling the requirements of your insurance company but the ultimate responsibility is yours.
+The physician — or the physician’s staff — will make every effort to assist you in fulfilling the requirements of your insurance company.
+But the ultimate responsibility is yours.